How to Password Protect Files Online

 - At least 12 characters

-Tip: Use a password manager (1Password, LastPass, Bitwarden) to generate and store strong passwords.
-You don't have to remember them.
+Use a password manager (1Password, Bitwarden) to generate and store these.
+You do not need to memorize them.

-If you email someone a link AND the password in the same email, you've defeated the purpose.
-An attacker intercepts the email and has both pieces.
+If you email someone a link and the password in the same email, an intercepted email gives attackers both pieces.

 | Link Sent Via | Password Sent Via |